 Talk to a Baltimore Dog Bite Injury Lawyer About What Your Case is Worth

 The victims of dogs in Baltimore and elsewhere are receiving more for their injuries.
 That is good news but they still face an uphill battle against insurance companies.
 Talk to a lawyer about your dog bite case rather than dealing directly with the insurance company.
 These cases are complicated and the insurance company may seek to blind you with science.
-Please contact our Baltimore personal injury lawyers at the Law Offices of Randolph Rice today at (410) 834-1350.
+Please contact our Baltimore personal injury lawyers at Rice, Murtha & Psoras today at (410) 834-1350.